ClosedFellowship

 What is the Cooper Hewitt Fellowship?

 The Cooper Hewitt Fellowship is a fellowship grant offered by DETSI in Australia, providing $26K – $26K in funding.
-The Cooper Hewitt Fellowship supports a Queensland teacher to undertake a collaborative project with the Cooper Hewitt, Smithsonian Design Museum in New York, United States.
-It is aimed at school teachers in Queensland through eligible state and private school organisations.
+The Cooper Hewitt Fellowship supports a Queensland teacher to undertake a collaborative project with the Cooper Hewitt, Smithsonian Design Museum in New York, USA.
+It is a Queensland government grant for eligible school teachers through their employing education organisations.

 How much funding does the Cooper Hewitt Fellowship provide?